-Using a home equity line of credit was another technique he was considering employing.
+Using a Home Equity Line of Credit was another technique he was considering employing.
 For a home equity line of credit, many CPAs will deduct the interest paid on these on a client’s tax return; thereby making this course of action possibly beneficial for some.
 The danger in doing this particular scenario is that you are using the equity from a secured to go in debt for an unsecured asset.
 Plainly put, you’re using the appreciation asset to obtain a depreciating asset.
 This most certainly would not be my first choice.
-Now having said that, I am CERTIFIED FINANCIAL PLANNER™ in Knoxville, TN and after I crunch the numbers, I find that there is a substantial tax benefit to do so, then, by all means, I’m suggesting to go for it.
+Now having said that, talking with your CERTIFIED FINANCIAL PLANNER™ and crunching the numbers, you find that there is a substantial tax benefit to do so, then, by all means, I’m suggesting to go for it.
 However, there are very few circumstances in which that will be true.
 Nevertheless, there may be a few high-income earners that could benefit from using a home equity line of credit for this type of purchase.
 So it is most certainly a possibility.

 Next, some consider taking a borrowing money from their 401k.
 I’m not going to spend much time here.
 I’m going to be blunt.
 NO!
 NO!
 NO!
 NO!
 For this particular circumstance, I’m going to stand by what I have said in the past, do not borrow from your 401k it’s just not the best idea it rarely serves you to do so.
 Borrowing from your 401k to buy a car makes absolutely NO SENSE!
 Just NO!!